YorkEarwaker/Automation/ide/thy/README.md

 ```

 Upon Ubuntu OS Power Off and Rebooting, the USB device count is reset.
-When an RPi Pico MCU is reconnected.
+When an RPi Pico MCU is reconnected via the Dell USB port, Standard-A plug.

 The Thonny shell returns.
 ```